 The major way to compete with the big guys is to become a specialist at one thing, and beat them at that game.
 The great thing about developing such a niche business is that it automatically incorporates a good marketing strategy.
 One of the biggest mistakes you can make in business is trying to be all things to all people.
 You can avoid this when you "go niche."

 Focus brings many advantages.
-Your brand may not be as widely recognised as John Lewis, but it's much quicker and cheaper to become known within a specialist area.
+Your brand may not be widely recognised, but it's much quicker and cheaper to become known within a specialist area.
 There are generally a small set of publications, online forums and bloggers.
 It costs less to reach and influence them than to establish a reputation in a broad sector.

 Within your niche, you can quickly develop real expertise, so don't diversify unless you are sure about what you are doing.
 Use customer endorsements, the logos of related trade bodies you belong to, and sponsor key events in your market.
 Plus enable your internal specialists to talk to customers and prospects using social networks.
 The non-specialist retail giants, are unlikely to be interested in doing such things and their experts won't want to stay in one silo, because they're looking for broader opportunities.